BradleyEdelman/Raspberry-Pi-Baby-Monitor/docs/INSTALLATION.md

    ssh <username>@<your_pi_ip_address>
    ```

-   - Enter the password that you specied during the flashing process
+   - Enter the password that you specified during the flashing process

 6. **Setup Wi-Fi, if needed**:
    - If your Raspberry Pi did not automatically connect to Wi-Fi and/or if you performed the initial setup with the device connected to a router via ethernet cable (like me), you can now create the `wpa_supplicant.conf` file